NEW! Mountains People Reflections About Info. Contact

 In the Vineyard

-This one came about as a result of joining John Sutcliffe on the final six days of his long walk from Cape Cornwall to Cape Wrath, so thanks to John for getting me on board.
-See: http://www.johnsutcliffe.net The bothy is the one at Strathcalleach near Sandwood Bay.
-Oil, sold.
+These came about as a result of joining John Sutcliffe on the final six days of his long walk from Cape Cornwall to Cape Wrath, so thanks to John for getting me on board.
+See: www.johnsutcliffe.net The bothy is the one at Strathcalleach near Sandwood Bay.
+Oil.
+Sold.

 This is a fantasy making use of well known elements from Venice and a photo from Phil Brown.
 It is supposed to depict the passengers being safely ferried by the gondoliers on their last journey towards the golden doored cathedral.
 Acrylic, 55 x 45cm.